A-Z of health

 Some countries require you to have an International Certificate of Vaccination or Prophylaxis (ICVP) before you enter.
 For example, Saudi Arabia requires proof of vaccination against certain types of meningitis for visitors arriving for the Hajj and Umrah pilgrimages.

-Read more about the vaccines currently available for travellers abroad.
+Read more about the vaccines available for travellers abroad.

 You don't always need vaccinations to travel abroad.
 If you do, the type of travel jabs you need depends on which country you're visiting and what you're doing.

-First off, phone or visit your GP or practice nurse for advice on whether your existing UK jabs are up-to-date (they can tell from your notes).
+First, phone or visit your GP or practice nurse to find out whether your existing UK jabs are up-to-date (they can tell from your notes).
 Your GP or practice nurse may also be able to give you general advice about travel vaccinations and travel health, such as protecting yourself from malaria.

 Your GP or practice nurse can give you a booster of your UK jabs if you need one.
 They may be able to give you the travel jabs you need, either free on the NHS or for a small charge.